 But, what are FIDO2 specifications and requirements?
 Moreover, how do FIDO2 websites even work?
 We’ll answer these and many other essential questions pertaining to this passwordless authentication standard in this detailed overview.
 Continue reading to learn everything about the FIDO2 standard.

-FIDO2: The New Passwordless Standard
+What is FIDO2?
+The New Passwordless Standard

 How Does FIDO2 Work?